johngreenfield/catalyst/README.md

 - [ ] Implement the Decision Helper feature.
 - [ ] Disable the General Assistant unless own API key provided.
 - [ ] Prompt improvement and testing in AI Studio.
-- [ ] Focus on UI/UX refinements, particularly for accessibility and simplicity.
 - [ ] Plan for deployment and future scalability.
 - [ ] Gather user feedback for iterative improvements.
 - [ ] Add Troubleshooting section to Readme.